 The purpose of the programme is to enable additional support where it is most needed for farmers and other land managers in Protected Landscapes - and delivering for climate, nature, people, and place.
-As with Countryside Stewardship, some projects that achieve these ends will inevitably have a commercial dimension, and this factor is reflected accordingly in the payment rates.
+As with ELM schemes, some projects that achieve these ends will inevitably have a commercial dimension, and this factor is reflected accordingly in the payment rates.

 You should be aware that the programme is designed to fund additional activities that deliver our programme goals in ways that are most effective for local areas.
 It will not provide subsidy for normal private sector interests.
 All applications will be rigorously reviewed to ensure there is no overlap with other programme funding or grant schemes.
+Any item or activity that has an equivalent in another scheme or programme will be signposted to that scheme, and only considered for FiPL where you are able to clearly and strongly demonstrate why FiPL is the most appropriate programme for its delivery.
+If an activity exists in another scheme that is currently closed or paused, FiPL funding cannot be used to simply fill the gap.
+FiPL will not undermine other schemes by offering to fund something that is refused through other schemes or create a 'better deal' to one applicant over another that may not be able to access funding.
 For any further queries on this matter, please contact your Protected Landscape team.

-Where there is an equivalent Countryside Stewardship or Farming Investment Fund rate for the work or activity you want to do, that rate will also be used in the Farming in Protected Landscapes programme.
+Where there is an equivalent rate in another scheme such as Countryside Stewardship or Farming Investment Fund for the work or activity you want to do, that rate will also be used in the Farming in Protected Landscapes programme.